Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Before you celebrate your lower insurance premiums, make sure you know what to watch out for as you renegotiate your coverage.

-- Bad driving record.
-If you’ve gotten tickets or demerits against your license, you could see your premiums go higher instead of lower when your insurance company does a check.
+- Poor driving record.
+If you’ve gotten tickets or points against your license, you could see your premiums go higher instead of lower when your insurance company does a check.

 Once you’ve taken a minute to celebrate the accomplishment of paying off an auto loan, it’s time to call your insurance agent to see where you can save.